jamesdinardo/Retail-Forecasting/README.md

 The last two classes of algorithms we will try are called "ensemble methods," since they combine several models (called weak learners) into a one (called a strong learner).
 Random Forests work by creating multiple decision trees and then averaging their predictions.
 Specifically, each tree is allowed to use only a subset of rows, so that each tree will make slightly different predictions.

-The best model is one in which we calculate feature importances, reduce our features to only the best 50 (plus the 3 years), and train a model with a modest max depth and number of trees"
+The best model is one in which we calculate feature importances, reduce our features to only the best 50 (plus the 3 years), and train a model with a modest max depth and number of trees:

 ~~~
 features_to_drop = feature_importances.iloc[50:, 0]